 The quiet, Midwestern town of Markesan, Wisconsin houses a well-kept secret and maybe even a few closet skeletons.
 Few people know about the Mackford Murder or the missing gold shipment lost on its way to Green Bay.
 Fewer still realize that Markesan once manufactured washing machines or baseball bats.
 These and many other “skeletons” can be discovered at the Grand River Valley Museum located at 214 E. John St. in Markesan, WI.

-Three separate buildings comprise the museum complex.
+Four separate buildings comprise the museum complex.
 The main building was donated by Mildred Draeger in memory of her husband, Edward.
 Inside are separate rooms showing how people lived in the early 1900's.
 Tools of the shoe-makers, doctors, dentists, haberdashers, trappers and bankers can be seen.
 The church room shows the history of area churches.
-For the family historian, there is a yearbook collection from Markesan High School.
-Many of the books from 1914 through present have been graciously donated by area residents and are available for viewing along with obituary and cemetery records of the area.
 This building also houses the original Utley Depot which served the thriving community of Utley with its almost 300 souls.